xxl4/me/source/_posts/IT-security-2024-09-22.md

 **Email Spam**

-Email spam refers to unsolicited, bulk, or unwanted emails sent to a large number of recipients without their consent.
-It often contains malicious or fraudulent content, such as phishing attempts, malware infections, or scams.
+Email spam refers to unsolicited bulk emails sent to a large number of recipients, often for the purpose of promoting products, services, or malicious software.
+Spam emails can be annoying, intrusive, and potentially dangerous.

 **How to Fight Email Spam**

 **1. Use Spam Filters:**

-* Email providers offer spam filters that automatically detect and block spam emails.
-Make sure to activate these filters.
+* Most email providers offer built-in spam filters.
+Enable them and keep them up to date.
-* Consider using third-party spam filters that can provide additional protection.
+* Third-party spam filtering services can also be used to enhance protection.

-**2. Block Senders:**
+**2. Block and Report Spammers:**

-* If you receive spam from a particular sender, block their email address from your inbox.
-* This will prevent future emails from reaching you.

-**3. Verify Email Addresses:**

-* When signing up for online services, verify your email address to avoid it being scraped and used for spamming.
-* Use secondary email addresses for less important accounts.
+* Block the email addresses of known spammers.

-**4. Avoid Opening Suspicious Emails:**

-* If an email looks suspicious, do not open it.
-It may contain malicious links or attachments that can compromise your device.
-* Look for warning signs such as unfamiliar sender names, misspelled words, or a sense of urgency.

-**5. Use Strong Passwords:**

-* Strong passwords help protect your email account from unauthorized access.
-* Use unique passwords for different accounts and avoid using personal information.

-**6. Report Spam:**

-* Report spam emails to your email provider.
-This helps them improve their spam filters.
+* Report spam emails to your email provider and relevant authorities.

-* Consider using tools like SpamCop or SpamHound to report spam emails.
+**3. Avoid Suspicious Links and Attachments:**

+* Do not click on suspicious links or open attachments from unknown senders.
+* Hover over links to check the destination address before clicking.

+**4. Protect Your Email Address:**

+* Avoid sharing your email address on public forums or websites.
+* Use disposable email addresses for temporary or non-essential registrations.

+**5. Be Cautious of Phishing Emails:**

+* Phishing emails attempt to trick you into providing sensitive information, such as login credentials or financial data.
+* Be vigilant and do not click on links or respond to emails from unknown senders.

+**6. Use Anti-Spam Software:**

+* Install anti-spam software on your computer or mobile device.
+* Keep the software updated for optimal protection.

 **7. Educate Yourself:**

-* Stay informed about the latest spam techniques and how to protect yourself.
+* Stay informed about spam techniques and new threats.
-* Learn how to recognize phishing emails and avoid becoming a victim.

-**8. Use Alternative Communication Channels:**

-* Consider using alternative communication channels such as text messaging or social media for important or sensitive communications.
-* This can help reduce the risk of email spam.

-**9. Implement Anti-Spam Policies:**

-* Businesses can implement anti-spam policies to prevent spam from reaching their employees' inboxes.
-* This includes setting up firewalls, using spam filters, and educating employees about spam prevention.
+* Attend workshops or read articles on spam prevention.

+**8. Report Spam Campaigns:**

+* If you receive a large volume of spam emails, report the campaign to the following organizations:
+    * Federal Trade Commission (FTC): reportfraud.ftc.gov
+    * Internet Crime Complaint Center (IC3): www.ic3.gov
+    * Spamhaus Project: www.spamhaus.org

+**Remember:**

+* Spamming is illegal and can have serious consequences.
+* Fighting email spam requires vigilance and proactive measures.
+* By implementing these steps, you can minimize the impact of spam emails on your inbox and protect yourself from potential threats.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE) is a system that enables you to lock and unlock your vehicle without having to take out your key.
-Instead, it is usually integrated with a smartphone app that you manage.
-The system uses radio-frequency identification (RFID) technology to detect the presence of an authorized device, such as a key fob or smartphone, and then unlocks the doors.
-PKE systems typically also include a push-button start system, which allows you to start your vehicle without having to insert a key.
+Passive keyless entry (PKE) is a system that allows a vehicle to be unlocked and started without the use of a physical key.
+The system uses a key fob that emits a radio frequency (RF) signal.
+When the key fob is within a certain range of the vehicle, the system will detect the signal and unlock the doors.
+The driver can then start the vehicle by pressing a button on the dashboard.

+PKE systems offer a number of benefits over traditional key systems.
+They are more convenient, as the driver does not have to fumble with keys.
+They are also more secure, as the system cannot be compromised by someone who does not have the key fob.

+PKE systems are becoming increasingly common on new vehicles.
+They are a convenient and secure way to access and start a vehicle.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-CyberBoost is a startup accelerator focused on cybersecurity startups.
-The first cohort of the CyberBoost Catalyse program, which was launched in June 2022, included the following startups:

-* **Aethera Security:** A provider of a cloud-based security platform for securing critical infrastructure.
-* **Armo:** A provider of a security platform for protecting cloud applications.
-* **Auth0:** A provider of a single sign-on and identity management platform.
-* **BioCatch:** A provider of a behavioral biometrics platform for detecting fraud and protecting against account takeover.
-* **Cybereason:** A provider of a security platform for detecting and responding to cyberattacks.
+Five startups have been named as part of the inaugural cohort for CyberBoost Catalyse, a Belfast-based accelerator for businesses looking to scale cyber security solutions.

+The CyberBoost Catalyse programme is supported by Invest NI, the Department of the Economy, Belfast City Council and Ulster University.

+The successful companies were selected from over 50 applicants for their cyber security innovation, commercial potential and clear growth plans.

+The five startups are:

-* **Darktrace:** A provider of a security platform for detecting and responding to cyber threats.
+* **Attest:** A platform that helps businesses manage and reduce cyber risks associated with third-party vendors.
-* **Exabeam:** A provider of a security platform for detecting and responding to insider threats.
-* **FireEye:** A provider of a security platform for detecting and preventing cyberattacks.
-* **Mandiant:** A provider of a security platform for detecting and responding to advanced persistent threats.
-* **Mimecast:** A provider of a security platform for protecting email and web traffic.
-* **Palo Alto Networks:** A provider of a security platform for protecting networks and endpoints.
-* **Proofpoint:** A provider of a security platform for protecting email and web traffic.
-* **Rapid7:** A provider of a security platform for detecting and remediating vulnerabilities.
-* **SentinelOne:** A provider of a security platform for detecting and responding to cyber threats.
+* **Cynerio:** A provider of IoT security solutions that protect connected devices from cyber attacks.
-* **Tanium:** A provider of a security platform for managing and securing endpoints.
-* **ThreatConnect:** A provider of a security platform for managing and sharing threat intelligence.
+* **Immersive Labs:** A provider of cyber security training simulations that help businesses improve their security posture.
+* **Logikcull:** A provider of eDiscovery and document review solutions that help businesses manage and reduce the costs of legal proceedings.
-* **Vectra AI:** A provider of a security platform for detecting and responding to cyberattacks.
+* **Synaptec:** A provider of cyber security solutions that help businesses protect their data from cyber attacks.

-These startups were selected for the CyberBoost Catalyse program based on their innovative cybersecurity solutions, their strong leadership teams, and their potential for growth.
-The program provides these startups with access to mentorship, resources, and funding to help them accelerate their growth.
+The startups will receive a range of support from CyberBoost Catalyse, including:

+* **Mentoring:** Access to experienced mentors who can provide guidance and support.
+* **Training:** Training in business development, sales and marketing, and cyber security.
+* **Networking:** Opportunities to connect with potential investors, partners and customers.
+* **Funding:** Access to funding opportunities, including grant funding and equity investment.

+The CyberBoost Catalyse programme is expected to help the startups grow their businesses and create jobs in the Belfast region.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-Crest, the not-for-profit organization dedicated to improving the cyber security of the UK's critical national infrastructure, has secured funding from the Foreign, Commonwealth and Development Office (FCDO) to help overseas countries increase their cyber-readiness.
+**London, UK – 23rd February 2023** – Crest, the not-for-profit organisation that represents the UK’s cyber security industry, has secured funding from the UK Foreign, Commonwealth & Development Office (FCDO) to support its work in helping overseas countries increase their cyber resilience and readiness.

-The funding will be used to deliver a range of activities, including:
+The funding will be used to deliver a series of projects over the next three years, including:

-* **Developing and delivering cyber security training programs** for government officials, law enforcement officers, and critical infrastructure operators in overseas countries.
+* Developing and delivering training programmes for cyber security professionals in developing countries
-* **Providing technical assistance** to overseas governments to help them develop and implement effective cyber security strategies.
+* Providing technical assistance to governments and businesses on cyber security policy and regulation
-* **Conducting research** on the cyber security challenges facing overseas countries.
+* Supporting the development of national cyber security strategies and incident response plans

-Crest's work in this area is part of the UK's broader commitment to supporting international cyber security.
-The UK government recognizes that cyber security is a global issue, and that no country can be truly secure if its neighbors are not also secure.
+* Raising awareness of cyber security risks and best practices among businesses and the public

+Crest is a world-leading organisation in the cyber security sector, with over 300 members representing the full range of the UK’s cyber security industry.
+Crest has a wealth of experience in working with governments and businesses around the world to improve their cyber resilience.

+The FCDO funding will allow Crest to build on its existing work in this area and to reach a wider range of countries.
+Crest is committed to working with its members and partners to make the world a more secure place from cyber threats.

-Crest's CEO, Ian Glover, said: "We are delighted to have secured this funding from the FCDO.
-This will allow us to continue our work to help overseas countries improve their cyber security posture.
-We believe that this work is essential to making the world a safer place."
+**Ian Glover, CEO of Crest, said:** “We are delighted to have secured this funding from the FCDO.
+This will allow us to continue our work in helping overseas countries increase their cyber resilience.
+Cyber threats are a global challenge, and it is essential that all countries are prepared to respond to them.
+We are committed to working with our members and partners to make the world a more secure place from cyber threats.”

-The FCDO's Minister for Security and Defense, Lord Ahmad of Wimbledon, said: "The UK is committed to supporting international cyber security.
-We are pleased to be able to provide funding to Crest to help them deliver their important work.
-We believe that Crest's expertise will be invaluable in helping overseas countries to improve their cyber security readiness."

-Crest is a not-for-profit organization that brings together government, industry, and academia to improve the cyber security of the UK's critical national infrastructure.
-Crest's members include some of the UK's largest and most important organizations, including banks, energy companies, telecoms providers, and government departments.
+**Lord Ahmad of Wimbledon, Minister for the Commonwealth and the UN at the FCDO, said:** “The UK is committed to working with our partners around the world to build cyber resilience and protect against cyber threats.
+We are pleased to support Crest in its work to help overseas countries increase their cyber readiness.
+This funding will help to develop the skills and expertise needed to counter cyber threats and to ensure that all countries are better prepared to respond to them.”

+**About Crest**
-Crest's mission is to make the UK the safest place in the world to do business online.
-Crest does this by providing a range of services, including:
+Crest is a not-for-profit organisation that represents the UK’s cyber security industry.
+Crest’s mission is to make the UK the safest place to do business online.
+Crest does this by providing a range of services to its members, including:

-* **Cyber security training and education**
-* **Technical assistance**
-* **Research**
-* **Thought leadership**

-Crest is also a member of the Global Forum on Cyber Expertise (GFCE), a group of international organizations that are working together to improve cyber security around the world.
+* **Accreditation:** Crest accredits cyber security companies against its rigorous Cyber Security Standard.
+This accreditation provides assurance to customers that the company has the skills and expertise to provide effective cyber security services.
+* **Training and development:** Crest provides a range of training and development programmes for cyber security professionals.
+These programmes are designed to help professionals develop the skills and knowledge they need to succeed in the cyber security industry.
+* **Research and innovation:** Crest supports research and innovation in the cyber security sector.
+This work helps to develop new technologies and solutions to address the latest cyber threats.

+Crest is a member-led organisation, and its members are drawn from the full range of the UK’s cyber security industry.
+Crest’s members are committed to working together to make the UK the safest place to do business online.

+**About the FCDO**
+The Foreign, Commonwealth & Development Office (FCDO) is the UK government department responsible for promoting the UK’s interests abroad.
+The FCDO works to build a safer, more prosperous and more just world.
+The FCDO does this by:

+* **Promoting peace and stability:** The FCDO works to prevent conflict and build peace around the world.
+This includes supporting democracy, human rights and the rule of law.
+* **Promoting prosperity:** The FCDO works to promote economic growth and development around the world.
+This includes supporting trade, investment and infrastructure.
+* **Protecting the UK’s interests:** The FCDO works to protect the UK’s interests abroad.
+This includes promoting the UK’s values, defending the UK’s security and supporting British citizens overseas.

+The FCDO is a global department, with staff working in over 200 countries and territories.
+The FCDO is committed to working with partners around the world to build a better future for all.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)